Dracula Reborn: Plot

 The following day, the detectives discover Lucy's corpse in a trunk.
 Jonathan finds out Lina is infected with an anonymous organism that is multiplying inside her system.
-While on the run, Quincy pleas to Jonathan for help to kill Dracula, although Jonathan refuses to believe Dracula is a vampire.
+While on the run, Quincy pleas to Jonathan for help killing Sarkany, although Jonathan refuses to believe he is a Vampire.
 Shortly after, Renfield runs Quincy over with a truck, killing him.
-When Lina begins feasting on their dog's corpse, Jonathan gets in contact with vampire hunter, Van Helsing for help and learns Quincy was killed.
-After Dracula seduces Lina and takes her away, Jonathan learns from Van Helsing and a mythical book that they have one day to rescue Lina and kill Dracula, or Lina will turn into a vampire.
-Jonathan confronts Dracula at his house, but Dracula wards him off.
-Jonathan hallucinates that he sees Lina on the road and crashes his car, but survives.
+When Jonathan finds Lina feasting on their dog's corpse, he contacts expert Vampire hunter, Van Helsing, for help and learns Quincy has been killed.

+After Sarkany seduces Lina and takes her away, Jonathan learns from Van Helsing that they have one day to rescue Lina and kill Sarkany, or Lina will become a Vampire herself.
+Ignoring Van Helsing's advice Jonathan goes to Sarkany's house to confront him with a crucifix, but it has no effect and Sarkany drives him away with his hypnosis.
+As Jonathan drives away hallucinates that he sees Lina on the road and crashes his car, but he survives and is brought home by Van Helsing.

-The next day, the detectives come to arrest Jonathan for his wife’s murder, and Van Helsing kills them.
-Jonathan and Van Helsing confront Dracula at his new house, which is about to go into closure.
-They find Dracula resting inside a coffin, and Van Helsing tries to kill him while Jonathan takes Lina upstairs.
-Dracula escapes and kills Van Helsing.
-He suddenly appears in front of Jonathan and attacks him; however, Jonathan and Lina kill him by driving a stake through his heart.
-Afterwards, Lina bites and presumably kills Jonathan, revealing she has become a vampire.
-Lina takes over Dracula's home, with Renfield as her assistant.
+The next day, the detectives come to arrest Jonathan for his wife’s murder, but are killed by Van Helsing.
+Jonathan and Van Helsing confront Sarkany at his new house, which is about to go into closure.
+They find Lina resting in the house's basement, and Johnathan takes her upstairs while Van Helsing goes to kill Sarkany.
+Van Helsing fails and is killed.
+As Jonathan and Lina are about to escape, they are ambushed and attacked by Sarkany, who has now reverted to his true Vampiric form.
+However, Jonathan and Lina manage to kill him by driving stakes through his heart.
+As Sarkany crumbles to dust, Jonathan happily embraces Lina.
+But to his horror, he discovers that Lina has become a Vampire as she fatally bites him.
+Lina is then shown having taken over Sarkany's home, with Renfield now serving her.